sled-rs/sled-rs.github.io/performance.md

 ## USE Method

 The [USE Method](http://www.brendangregg.com/usemethod.html)
-is a high-level approach for
+is a high-level approach for thinking about systems that we are trying to improve or debug.

+The key ideas are:

+* Systems are made up of subsystems that request

 Further reading:

 * http://www.brendangregg.com/usemethod.html
 * Systems Performance: Enterprise and the Cloud by Brendan Gregg (buy the book just to read chapter 2: Methodology)